McDonald’s CEO steps down after relationship with employee

 The board of directors named Chris Kempczinski, who recently served as president of McDonald’s USA, as its new president and CEO.

-McDonald’s is planning to file its third-quarter earnings report on Tuesday, and the leadership transition is unrelated to the company’s operational or financial performance, the company said in a news release.
+Two weeks ago, McDonald’s reported a 2% drop in net income for the third quarter as it spent heavily on store remodeling and expanded delivery service.
+The company’s share price has dropped 7.5% since, though it’s still up 9.2% for the year.
+The leadership transition is unrelated to the company’s operational or financial performance, the company said in a news release.

 Kempczinski joined McDonald’s in 2015.
 He was responsible for approximately 14,000 McDonald’s restaurants in the U.S. He was instrumental in the development of McDonald’s strategic plan and oversaw the most comprehensive transformation of the U.S. business in McDonald’s history, said Enrique Hernandez, chairman of McDonald’s board, in a statement.